 Why have I been invited to join the research?

 Between June and August 2019 we are asking pregnant women in Leeds attending their first midwife appointment if they would like to help with this research.
-We are also asking all others who plan to attend with them.

 What usually happens during the booking appointment?